-An undergraduate student may be considered for admission to the graduate program provided that he/she:
+An undergraduate student may be considered for admission to the graduate program provided that:

 - 1. The student is within 12 semester hours of graduation. - 2.
-The student has attained a minimum GPA of 3.0.

-3. The student has received approval from the Director of the Youth Ministry Graduate Program and the Dean of Graduate Studies.
+The student has attained a minimum GPA of 3.0. - 3.
+The student has received approval from the particular graduate program and the dean of the school in which the program resides [School of Business, School of Christian Studies].